Apex-ux-coder/NETCIPHER/README.md

 ## 📡 What is NETCIPHER?

 NETCIPHER is a **Wi-Fi security testing framework** for ESP32.
-It combines powerful deauthentication attacks, evil twin captive portals, hidden SSID recovery, and real-time monitoring — all controllable via OLED display + buttons.
+It combines powerful pentesting attacks — all controllable via OLED display + buttons and Web Interface.

 ---